kabirmoghe/lexwords/README.md

 # lexwords

-The list of "valid" words for lexgame.
+The list of "valid" words for thelexgame.com.